-- 1. Contractors working at a prescribed mill and mine site for a consecutive period of more than 6 months and with 10 or people working on at least one site are required to report injury statistics directly to LRWS, Mine Safety Unit on a monthly basis. - 2.
-Contractors working at a prescribed mill and mine site for a period of 6 months or less and/or with less than 10 or people working on the site will only report lost time (LTI) and/or a modified work (MWI) injury and subsequent lost or modified work days, in the month the injury occurs.
-Typically, the contractor will report these injury statistics directly to LRWS, Mine Safety Unit but sites may report these statistics on the behalf of the contractor using the contractor section of the report if they choose to do so.
+- 1. Contractors working at a prescribed mill and mine site for a consecutive period of more than 6 months and with 10 or people working on at least one site are required to report all injury statistics - 2.
+Contractors working at a prescribed mill and mine site for a period of 6 months or less and/or with less than 10 or people working on the site will only report lost time (LTI) and/or a modified work (MWI) injury and subsequent lost or modified workdays, in the month the injury occurs.